Blinkx-IO/blink-netlify-typescript-starter/README.md

 ## Environment Files and Variables

-Create a .env file
+Create a .env file and edit the blinkApiKey variable to your blink organizations api key.

 ## Running Locally

-After you've installed the npm packages per the instructions either use uvicorn via the CLI or a debugger like the one in visual studio
+After you've installed the npm packages per the instructions either use npm via the CLI or a debugger like the one in visual studio

 Use the local-dev script to test out the template locally using the netlify-cli tools